andrewmbenton/ca/README.md

 repository secret, and signed certificates are stored as workflow run artifacts.

 > [!IMPORTANT]
-> Before continuing, fork this repository into your GitHub organization.
+> Before continuing, create a new private repository in your GitHub organization using
+> this repository as a template.
+Click the green "Use this template" button above.

 If you've already completed setup, skip to the [Get a signed cert](#get-a-signed-cert) section.